Maarten-vd-Sande/qnorm/README.md

 D       4.666666666666666       3.0     5.666666666666666
 ```

 **NOTE:** the qnorm cli assumes that the first column and the first row are used as descriptors, and are "ignored" in the quantile normalization process.
+Lines starting with a hashtag "#" are treated as comments and ignored.

 ## Installation